Martinuschka/kapseln/README.md

 # kapseln

-Android app for pharmacy (Apotheke) to evaluate quality of pill with active agent
+Android app for pharmacy (Apotheke) to evaluate quality of pills with active agent

 (Android Studio)